rrgmc/debefix/README.md

 - `!expr "generated<:type>"`: indicates that this is a generated field that must be supplied at resolve time, and can later be used by other references once resolved.
 If type is specified, the value is parsed/cast to this type after db retrieval.
   The default types are 'int', 'float', 'str' and 'timestamp', using the YAML formats.
+- `!expr resolve:name`: calls a callback set with `WithNamedResolveCallback` at resolve time to resolve field value.

 ## Special fields